YuukiPS/Chatbot/src/data/dataset.md

 Q: I get damage during elemental burst, is that normal?\
 A: Long time bug in GC that I believe was fixed at some point but as with all things, breaks again.

-Q: When will 4.2 for Android come?\
+Q: When will 4.2 or 4.3 for Android come?\
 A: Maybe in 2027, maybe sooner, but not now.
+There's no ETA when it will be released.

 Q: What happened to raiden?\
 A: It was one of the plugin in the server called Attack Infused with Gadget IIRC.
 It affect Raiden attacks, binding it with the bosses gadget.
 You can turn it off using `/at off` and turn it on with `/at on`.